Why Every Adult Needs Hobbies, Personal Time and Fun

 If you are not into running or active sports, there are plenty of activities you can do.
 These range from the expressive (such as playing a musical instrument) to the precise (such as assembling miniature scale models).
 Just explore and have fun!
 Dedicate more personal time on the hobbies that make you feel good and give you a sense of fulfillment.

 If you are still concerned about missing out on “productive” time, take comfort in studies which show that play encourages creativity.
-Even Albert Einstein himself said, “Play is the highest form of research.”
+Even Albert Einstein himself said that, “Play is the highest form of research.”